frankie-yanfeng/frankie-yanfeng.github.io/_posts/2019-07-20-Kubernetes_Basics_9-2019.md

 ## Pod Security
   How to control what sorts of things of pod, or more specifically the containers inside a pod are allowed to do.

+  In a Linux system, zero is the privileged root user's user ID.

   ![Imgur](https://i.imgur.com/rvEcIai.png)

   ![Imgur](https://i.imgur.com/ASdXtoO.png)